yduf/yduf.github.io/_posts/2025-06-15-XScreenSaver.md

 {% highlight bash %}
 # install dependencies
-$ sudo apt install intltool
+$ sudo apt install intltool libxi-dev

+# configure
-$ ./configure --prefix=/usr  # configure
+$ ./configure --prefix=/usr  # check the output of this command for missing dependancy

+# compile
 $ make -j 12                 # as much as you can
 {% endhighlight %}